ibm-cloud-docs/assistant/deploy-zendesk.md

 To set up a Zendesk service desk integration, complete the following steps:

 1. Create a web chat integration.
-For more information, see [Integrating with your website](/docs/assistant?topic=assistant-deploy-web-chat).
+For more information, see [Integrating the web chat with your website](/docs/assistant?topic=assistant-deploy-web-chat).

-1. From the web chat integration page in {{site.data.keyword.conversationshort}}, switch the **Allow transfers to live agents** toggle to **On**, and then choose **Zendesk** as the service desk type, and then click **Set up**.
+1. From the web chat integration page in {{site.data.keyword.conversationshort}}, switch the **Allow transfers to live agents** toggle to **On**, and then choose **Zendesk** as the service desk type, and then click **Next**.
-1.  {: #deploy-zendesk-get-account-key}Add the account key for your Zendesk account.
+1.  {: #deploy-zendesk-get-account-key}Add the account key for your Zendesk account, and then click **Next**.

     To get the account key for your Zendesk account, follow these steps:

     - Log in to your Zendesk subdomain.